 While the suggestion of a swamp usually conjures up a nasty image, in this case, I simply mean a smaller pond without much water movement.
 A single fountain or spitter that keeps the water well oxygenated, and a good number of aquatic plants can characterize this type of pond.
 Add to this a small group of least killifish (Heterandria formosa), while will rapidly reproduce to become a sizeable group, and perhaps a few pairs of one of the dwarf of pygmy sunfishes.
 Both of these, particularly the least killifish, are great mosquito controllers in smaller ponds.

 The possibilities for a native fish pond are endless.
 With very little planning, you can design the pond to successfully overwinter these fishes.
 If you’re looking for more information on North American native fish or planning a native fish pond, be sure to check out the folks over at the North American Native Fish Association.
-And, be sure to post a comment on this article!

 Posted by: Chewy Editorial